anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 * The vast majority of the index.html content came from the [Kobe Bryant wiki](https://en.wikipedia.org/wiki/Kobe_Bryant) page, although as a fan of Kobe and basketball some of the content was recalled from my own knowledge.
 * As with the index.html page, the vast majority of content from the career-achievements.html page came from the [Kobe Bryant wiki](https://en.wikipedia.org/wiki/Kobe_Bryant) page with some content from my own knowledge.
 * The career-stats.html content for the regular season and playoffs came from [Basketball-Reference.com](https://www.basketball-reference.com/players/b/bryanko01.html) whilst the content for the Kobe Bryant: 8 vs 24 came from [ESPN](https://www.espn.com/espn/feature/story/_/id/29682794/kobe-bryant-two-legendary-nba-careers-no-8-no-24).
-The competition.html content is a question from my knowledge of Kobe Bryant, although reference to the change of jersey number change can also be found on the [Kobe Bryant wiki](https://en.wikipedia.org/wiki/Kobe_Bryant) page.
+* The competition.html content is a question from my knowledge of Kobe Bryant, although reference to the change of jersey number change can also be found on the [Kobe Bryant wiki](https://en.wikipedia.org/wiki/Kobe_Bryant) page.
+* The basketball icons in the navigation bar are taken from [Font Awesome](https://fontawesome.com/)
+* The fonts used in the content for the page are imported from [Google Fonts](https://fonts.google.com/)

+#### **Code**

+* For one of my @media queries I used code from Code Institutes Love Running project.
+This is found on lines 327 to 338 in the style.css file and is commented above the code.
+Any code I would've written myself would be exactly the same.
+* The rest of the code has been influenced by the Love Running project and also Coders Coffeehouse and may have some similarities but I have tried to deviate as much as possible from the code for these.

 #### **Media**